Martell0x1/File-Sharing-Application-AWS/README.md

-# ☁️ FileShare-ElMetarsham — A Lightweight File Sharing Web App Using AWS ☁️
+# ☁️ FileShare-ElMetarsham awey — A Lightweight File Sharing Web App Using AWS ☁️

 Welcome to **FileShare-ElMetarsham** — a sleek, secure, and minimal file-sharing application powered by **Node.js**, **Vanilla JavaScript**, and Amazon Web Services (**S3**, **EC2**, **IAM**, **VPC**).